qbalsdon/qbalsdon.github.io/docs/_posts/2022-03-16-dev-interview.markdown

 A: Oh, thanks, yeah I knew there was more - normally I would look that up on the documentation before using it anyway.
 Well, since you bring it up, <b>how does your app</b> use onStart and onStop?
 How often does the need to consider that option arise?
 Are developers required to know this in detail off by heart, and if so, doesn't that lead to mistakes?
 <br/><br/>
 Perhaps the flurry of questions might be bad, but you can definitely use it to open up the floor and alleviate some pressure off of yourself.
 I also recommend flipping complexity questions around.
 It's not that it's a bad question, I just happen to think that it's utility in day-to-day is fairly low, and asking a question with such potential for naval gazing gives it far too much credence in an interview.
+<br/><br/>
+The questions you ask also say a lot about the asker.
+Pay attention not only to the questions, but the frequency of the topic.
+It works both ways so pay attention to the questions you ask and the questions that are asked of you.
+Try not to become too "one sided."
 </div>

 <button type="button" class="collapsible" data-expands="section_stories">